-Brendan Ferrara , Treasurer
+Treasurer, Brendan Ferrara

 Brendan Ferrara is Senior Analyst, Acquisitions & Asset Management at Kimco Realty Corporation, a real estate investment trust (REIT) headquartered in New Hyde Park, N.Y.
 He’s one of the City Center Residents Association’s founding board members, serving as Treasurer.

-Brad Byrnes was born and raised in Baltimore.
-Members of the Byrnes family have been key stakeholders in Baltimore City since 1981, owning, redeveloping and managing buildings from the 300-900 blocks of N. Charles Street as well as operating a commercial real estate brokerage and investment business for over 20 years.
-Prior to joining Byrnes & Associates, Inc. as a Principal in 2016, Brad spent 15 years at the Investment Banking firm Friedman, Billings and Ramsey and at Compass Point Research and Trading in D.C.
+Born and raised in Baltimore, Brad & his family have been stakeholders in Baltimore City since 1981, owning, redeveloping and managing buildings on N. Charles Street as well as operating a commercial real estate brokerage and investment business for over 20 years.
+Prior to joining Byrnes & Associates, Inc. as a Principal in 2016, Brad spent 15 years at the Investment Banking firm Friedman, Billings and Ramsey and Compass Point Research and Trading in D.C.